 The Education Connection

 Employers who are members of the BCMA enjoy visiting classrooms and talking to students about their companies and the manufacturing industry as a whole.
-Read about one of those visits during the 2019-2020 school year.
+Read about a few of those visits during the 2019-2020 school year.

 Name: Reagan Berry